Matthew Sutcliffe

-Matthew Sutcliffe (1550? - 1629) was an English clergyman, academic and lawyer.
+Matthew Sutcliffe (c.
+1550 – 1629) was an English clergyman, academic and lawyer.
 He became Dean of Exeter, and wrote extensively on religious matters as a controversialist.
 He served as chaplain to King James I of England.
 He was the founder of Chelsea College, a royal centre for the writing of theological literature that was closed at the behest of Charles I. He also played a part in the early settlement of New England as an investor.

 Life

 Born about 1550, he was the second son of John Sutcliffe of Mayroyd in the parish of Halifax, Yorkshire, by his wife, Margaret Owlsworth of Ashley in the same county.
 Admitted to Peterhouse, Cambridge in 1565, he was admitted a scholar of Trinity College, Cambridge on 30 April 1568, proceeded B.A. in 1571, and was elected a minor fellow of his college on 27 September 1572.
 He commenced M.A. in 1574, and became a major fellow on 3 April in that year.
 In 1579 he was appointed lector mathematicus in the college, and in the next year, at Midsummer, the payment of his last stipend as fellow of Trinity is recorded.
 He graduated LL.D. in 1581.

 On 1 May 1582 he was admitted a member of the college of advocates at Doctors' Commons; and on 30 January 1587 he was installed archdeacon of Taunton.
 On 27 October 1588 he became Dean of Exeter, a position he held for more than forty years.
 As he was also vicar of West Alvington, Devon, the Archbishop of Canterbury granted him letters of dispensation allowing him to hold that vicarage.
 He was instituted to Harberton vicarage on 9 November 1590, and to the rectory of Lezant on 6 April 1594. as well as to Newton Ferrers on 27 December 1591.